alexyolocode/ti-questions/Sources.md

-# Terms

----

-## Knowledge Area
-A broad category or domain of related topics within a field of study that organizes and structures the foundational concepts, skills, and practices required for expertise in that field.

-### Examples:
-- Data Security
-- Software Security
-- Network Security
-- Human Security
-- Organizational Security

----

-## Domain of Study
-A specific area of focus that explores concepts, techniques, and practices to protect systems, networks, and data from cyber threats.

-### Examples:
-- Network Security
-- Cryptography
-- Application Security
-- Incident Response
-- Cloud Security

----

-## Topic
-A specific subject or sub-component within a Domain of Study that focuses on detailed aspects of knowledge and practice.
-Topics represent the building blocks for exploring and understanding specialized areas within a broader discipline.

-### Examples:
-- Basic concepts
-- Advanced concepts
-- Mathematical background
-- Historical ciphers
-- Symmetric (private key) ciphers

----

-## Concept
-A fundamental idea or building block of understanding embedded within a Topic.

-### Examples:
-- Encryption/decryption, sender authentication, data integrity, non-repudiation
-- Attack classification (ciphertext-only, known plaintext, chosen plaintext, chosen ciphertext)

----

-## Learning Outcomes (Competencies)
-Measurable skills, knowledge, and abilities that a learner is expected to acquire and demonstrate after studying within a specific Domain of Study.

-### Examples:
-- Explain the principles of confidentiality, integrity, and authentication.
-- Apply symmetric encryption algorithms (e.g., AES) and asymmetric encryption algorithms (e.g., RSA) to secure data.
-- Use hashing algorithms (e.g., SHA-256) to ensure data integrity and authenticity.

 # Cybersecurity Curricula, Frameworks, and Standards

----

 ## 1. ECSO Minimum Reference Curriculum
 Author: The European Cyber Security Organisation (ECSO)
 Release Date: 2022